ChrisBeeley/amiga_blog/content/posts/amos.md

 ## Easy AMOS

 I started working through the manual of Easy AMOS.
 It's very readable and accessible, but for someone who knows how to program (badly) it was a bit *too* basic.
 It's all in there, I just wanted to move through the material a bit faster.
-If you don't know how to program and you feel like
+If you don't know how to program and you feel like learning a 29 year old programming language on an emulated version of hardware that hasn't been manufactured in 26 years (not sure how many people there are in *that* Venn diagram) go for it.

+## Normal AMOS

+//TODO

+## AMOS Professional

+Getting AMOS Professional working is very easy.
+Go to the link above and download the zip file where indicated.
+Extract it, and you just want the folder called "AMOS".
+Copy that folder somewhere you can keep it, then just drop it in as a hard drive in FS-UAE (go to the hard drive tab, select the little picture of a folder next to an empty hard drive slot, and then select the AMOS folder).
+You'll need to have a Workbench HD image too.
+That's another blog post.
+I learned the above in these [excellent blog posts](https://retrogamecoders.com/installing-amos-basic/) but the advice is in a video and I prefer to read stuff myself.

+My next step is to work through the tutorials in the previous link which culminates in... yes...
+Space Invaders.
+I'm not going to count that as a "win" for this step though, I'll make my own.
+Good start though.